Knowledge-enhanced Agents for Interactive Text Games: Experimental Setup

-\para{Parameter values.} DRRN is trained with a learning rate of $1e^{-4}$, an embedding dimension of 128, and a hidden dimension of 128.
+Following the original methods, we use task-specific training for DRRN, KG-A2C, and RoBERTa, resulting in the creation of 10 distinct models for the 10 tasks.
+In contrast, Swift is trained once using the entire training dataset.
+While we conducted experiments with KG-A2C and RoBERTa to develop a unified model for a more fair comparison, the outcomes were detrimental to the performance.
+Hence, we use the same setup of DRRN and KG-A2C as in \task.
+DRRN is trained with a learning rate of $1e^{-4}$, an embedding dimension of 128, and a hidden dimension of 128.
 KG-A2C uses a learning rate of $3e^{-3}$, a dropout rate of 0.2, an embedding dimension of 50, and a hidden dimension of 100.
 DRRN and KG-A2C utilized eight parallel environments to speed up the training process.
+These parameter values have been taken from the original \task~paper.
+For RL models we perform training for 40,000 steps as we were able to reproduce the baseline results with 5\% of the original \task~paper.
 For the RoBERTa model, we use \textit{roberta-large} for all of the experiments.
-For training, we use 3 epochs, a learning rate of $2e^{-5}$, 4 randomly selected distractors, and a batch size of 1.
+For training, we use 3 epochs,\footnote{A common choice across NLP tasks, further tuning did not yield improvements.} a learning rate of $2e^{-5}$, 4 randomly selected distractors, and a batch size of 1.
 For RoBERTa's MCA variants, we use a window size of $A=5$.
+For Swift, we use \textit{flan-T5-base} with a learning rate of $1e^{-4}$ and a batch size of 6.
+The maximum source and target lengths are set to 1,024 and 16, respectively.
+For Swift model, we used 8 training epochs following the original paper.

-\para{Environment.} We conducted our experiments on two identical servers, each with an Intel(R) Xeon(R) Gold 5215 CPU @ 2.50GHz, featuring 40 cores and 256 GB of RAM.
+\textbf{Environment.} We used two identical servers, each with an Intel(R) Xeon(R) Gold 5215 CPU @ 2.50GHz, featuring 40 cores and 256 GB of RAM.
 We also utilized eight NVIDIA RTX A5000 GPUs (per server) to accelerate the training and inference process.